 What is radon and should I have it tested in my home?

 According to the Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), American Lung Association (ALA), and American Cancer Society (ACS) - just to name a few - radon is the second leading cause of lung cancer-related deaths behind cigarette smoking.
 Radon is a naturally occurring, colorless, odorless radioactive gas that comes from elements in soil and rocks beneath homes and oftentimes finds its way inside.
-The only way to know if your home's air quality is above or below the recommended radon mitigation level is to test for it (this I offer you is the same test I perform in my own home on an annual basis).
+The only way to know if your home's air quality is above or below the recommended radon mitigation level is to test for it (the test I offer you is the same one I perform in my own home on an annual basis).
 More information about radon can be found by clicking here.

 Why should I consider a sewer scope add-on to my inspection?